realA10001986/Dash-Gauges/DIY/electronics/README.md

 2) Click "Upload Gerber file" or "order now"
 3) Upload the Gerber file (.zip, do not decompress!); leave all options at their defaults.
 You can choose a PCB color though...
 4) Activate "PCB assembly", click "NEXT"
+5) Enjoy a view of the PCB, click "NEXT"
-5) Upload the BOM and "PickAndPlace" files, click NEXT
+6) Upload the BOM and "PickAndPlace" files, click NEXT
-6) After uploading BOM and CPL, JLCPCB will complain about missing data for the axial resistors R1-R8, R11.
+7) After uploading BOM and CPL, JLCPCB will complain about missing data for the axial resistors R1-R8, R11.
 These are intentionally missing in the BOM since they depend on your hardware.
 Click "Continue".
-7) Read the remarks regarding the BOM below and uncheck superfluous parts in the list, click Next
+8) Read the remarks regarding the BOM below and uncheck superfluous parts in the list, click Next
-8) Click "Do not place" when JLCPCB complains about "unselected parts"
+9) Click "Do not place" when JLCPCB complains about "unselected parts"
-9) Enjoy a nice 2D or 3D views of your future board, click "Next"
+10) Enjoy a nice 2D or 3D views of your future board, click "Next"
-10) Select a "product description" and click "Save to cart".
+11) Select a "product description" and click "Save to cart".
 Then finalize your order.

 ### About the BOM: